myraileen/Listbuilder_Backend/README.md

 ## Developer Notes

-(I learned the async/await method with the node/express/mongo project... amoung many, many other 'things'.)
+(I learned the async/await method with the node/express/mongo project... among many, many other 'things'.)

 ---